 sudo shutdown now

-- dhclient – allows a host to contact a central server i.e. connect your computer to router (not useful on raspberry as it automatically connects, keeping it here for myself)
+- dhclient – connect to network using DHCP (not useful on RPi as it automatically connects, keeping it here for myself)

 - netstat -lntp – check ports on which active services are listening